 On January 24, 2017, it was early morning, and I was just starting my emergency shift at a specialty hospital.
-Within the first few hours I sustained a cat bite to my left index finger.
-Wound care was performed immediately but unfortunately the HR department could not find coverage for the ICU floor and thus informed me to wait to be relieved by the next ER doc coming in for their swing shift.
-This delayed my ability to seek medical intervention till later that afternoon.
+Within the first few hours I sustained a deep cat bite to my left index finger.
+Wound care was performed immediately and the HR department was notified.
+Unfortunately the HR director could not find an available doctor to cover the ICU floor.
+As a result, they informed me that I did not have permission to seek immediate medical intervention and must wait until the swing doctor arrived for her shift.
+This delayed my ability to seek medical care till later that afternoon, almost 6.5 hours after the incident.
 Because of this, my first dose of antibiotics (Augmentin) was not started till early evening.

-Within 24 hours of finishing the prescribed antibiotic my body entered a downward spiral.
+Despite my best attempts at continuing a normal lifestyle, within 24 hours of finishing the prescribed antibiotic my body entered an aggressive downward spiral.

-During the months that followed, I started to develop what seemed like little incidental injuries while exercising.
-But by June 2017, I had torn my left hip...presumably from running.
+During the months that followed, I developed what seemed like little incidental soft-tissue injuries while exercising.
+It was one after another, after another.
+By June 2017, I had torn my left hip (presumably from running).
+I had never experienced such a deep-seated pain, where you could literally feel every aspect of your anatomy at every second of the day.
 The joint was on fire.
-For months and months the issues compounded.
-A series of escalations and new developments ensued...the progression of randomized migratory joint pain, more constitutional changes, and THE MOST ridiculous disproportionate inflammatory conditions (ultimately, required bladder and oral-maxillary facial surgery; developed dental trismus, TMJ hematoma, pelvic floor dysfunction, hydronephrosis, a ureterocele, trigonitis, multiple allergic reactions/rashes/edema, skin striations, progressing hip dysfunction and a change in my migraine profile and vertigo).
-My body was so inflammatory and caught in a downward spiral of unknown origin.
-It continued to fluctuate, but my concern for an infectious disease like bartonella was at an all time high.
+For months on end, the issues compounded.
+A series of escalations and new developments ensued...the progression of randomized migratory joint pain, long bone pain, more constitutional changes, and THE MOST ridiculous disproportionate inflammatory conditions (ultimately, requiring bladder and oral-maxillary facial surgery; developed dental trismus, TMJ hematoma, pelvic floor dysfunction, hydronephrosis, a ureterocele, trigonitis, multiple allergic reactions/rashes/edema, skin striations, progressing hip dysfunction and a change in my migraine profile and vertigo).
+My body was caught in a downward inflammatory spiral of unknown origin.
+It continued to fluctuate, but my concern for an infectious disease (like bartonella) was at an all time high.

-Work-ups continued to come up empty.
-Eventually, I put it to rest and accepted this as my new normal.
+Conventional work-ups continued to come up empty and my concerns were egregiously gas-lit.
+Eventually, I put it to rest and accepted this as my 'new normal'.
 My support network started to feel overwhelmed by the onslaught of new issues, work became less tolerant and I began withdrawing.
-I started to remain silent on all new medical problems as my list of symptoms continued to grow.
+As my list of symptoms continued to grow so did my silence.
+I was processing everything alone, only sharing bits and pieces of the chaos with specific people.
 Some days felt foreign while others seemed manageable (something that has remained consistent throughout this battle).